 Used by cat and dog owners alike, this nail trimmer is a winner.

 I hesitated whether or not to put this next choice in first place.
 It is also a #1 bestseller in the Small Animal Health Supplies category.
-You’ll find that this product is often ‘overlooked’ due to the contrast in number of customer comments, but nonetheless the super efficient Pet Clippers by Whisker Wishes is of great quality and will not disappoint it’s buyer.
+The super efficient Pet Clippers by Whisker Wishes is of great quality and will not disappoint it’s buyer.
 It’s top features:

 - Veterinarian approved